About Iceland

 Tourism and quality services within the park are the main goals for the future.
 As before, individual travellers, as well as groups, will frequent this area, and maps with hiking trails and spots of interests will help them enjoy this remarkable part of the country to the fullest.
 The Nature Preservation Institute is responsible for the national park and its 5 years protection plans.

 Djupalon is a pebble beach cove with bizarre lava formations and gorges at its end.
-From there it is only one kilometre’s walk to the west along the coastline to another cove, where there are prominent ruins of fishermen’s huts, the sheds for storing the catch after processing it and lava walls used for drying the flattened fish in the sun.
+From there it is only one kilometre’s walk to the west along the coastline to another cove, where there are prominent ruins of fishermen’s huts, sheds for storing the catch after processing it and lava walls used for drying the flattened fish in the sun.
 All the huts and sheds in Djupalon were washed away by the sea, but a replica of one of them was built there to give people some idea of how they looked.

 It is estimated that there were between 60 and 70 fishing outfits situated on the cove Dritvik and the number of fishermen and their housekeepers was between 300 and 400.
-The fisheries from the Dritvik cove started as early as the 16th century and continued into the 19th.
-The only house standing on the Dritvik cove now is a refuge hut for the seafaring people, who run aground in that area.
+The fisheries from the Dritvik Cove started as early as the 16th century and continued into the 19th.
+The only house standing on the Dritvik Cove now is a refuge hut for the seafaring people, who run aground in that area.

 At the beach are situated 4 big stones which people tried to lift and test their strength: Fully Strong 154 kg, Half-Strong 100 kg, Weakling 54 kg and Bungler 23 kg.